jpasqua/JSONService/README.md

 # JSONService
-A small utlitiy library for the ESP8266 which makes it easy to issue GET or POST requests and return a JSON response which is parsed using the [ArduinoJson](https://github.com/bblanchon/ArduinoJson) library.
+A small utlitiy library for the ESP8266 or ESP32 which makes it easy to issue GET or POST requests which return a JSON response.
+That response is parsed using the [ArduinoJson](https://github.com/bblanchon/ArduinoJson) library.

 ## Dependencies